jesse-kaufman/portfolio-site/src/content/projects/ai-trash-detection/index.md

     - *This prevents cropped images (such as would occur with a person detection event on the camera) from being processed for trash cans, as they often are cropped out*
 3. The image is sent to a locally-run YOLO service using a model custom-trained on my particular trash cans
 4. The number of trash cans detected is counted and if > 1, the trash cans are assumed to be in the same location as the camera image being processed

+    ```js
+    //
+    // Code for "Process detections" function node
+    //

+    // Only count detections with a confidence level of 75%+
+    let confidence = 0.75

+    // If detections were returned, process them
+    if (msg.payload.data.inference_results[0].detections.length > 0) {
+        const detections = msg.payload.data.inference_results[0].detections

+        // Filter array of detections by confidence level
+        const trashCans = detections.filter((value) => value.name === "trash can" && value.confidence > confidence)

+        // Save trash can count to msg
+        msg.numTrashCans = trashCans.length
+    }

+    // If any trash cans were detected, set state to "on"
+    msg.state = msg.numTrashCans > 0 ? "on" : "off"
+    return msg;
+    ```

 5. If the trash cans were NOT detected, only update the trash cans' location between 5AM and 11PM
     - *This prevents false negatives from causing my reminders to prematurely be disabled when a dark camera image causes the system to think the trash cans are no longer out back*